Questions and answers about Managed Service for ClickHouse

 - The network your cluster will be connected to.

 - The number of hosts for the cluster and the availability zone for each host.

 For detailed instructions, see Getting started with Managed Service for ClickHouse.

 How many DB hosts can a cluster contain?

 For a network-based storage (NBS), the number of hosts in a cluster is limited only by the requested computing resources and the size of the storage for the cluster.

-For SSD SSD storage, the number of hosts is limited during cluster creation: for ClickHouse clusters, at least 2 hosts must be created.
+For local SSD storage, the number of hosts is limited during cluster creation: for ClickHouse clusters, you must create at least two hosts.